ishuar/ishuar.github.io/README.md

 ## For the Future

-- Connect with LinkedIn to get Summary, Skills, Education and Experience
+- Connect at [LinkedIn](https://www.linkedin.com/in/ishuar/) to get Summary, Skills, Education and Experience

 ---